20steps/alexa/README.md

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for system status
+* Some easter egg
+* Basic Website using PagesBrick to integrate Wordpress as CMS
-* Basic user management including user settings
+* User management including user settings
 * Alexa Account linking using oAuth2 for pre-registered users
-* Some easter egg

 Usage:
 * First register at the <a href="https://alexa.20steps.de">20steps Alexa Website</a>.